surlab/Park_et_al/code/README.md

 This folder contains the scripts and functions used for analyzing time-series fluorescence data collected during 2P imaging together with pupil dynamics and movement data.

 ## Installation instructions
-All codes run on Python 3.12.2.
+All codes run on Python 3.12.2. or MATLAB 2024a.
-We recommend using a Python IDE to run the main script.
+For Python, we recommend using a Python IDE (ex.
+Spyder) to run the main script.
 The following packages need to be installed in the environment prior to running the code
 - os
 - re